• Skip to primary navigation

 Notes

-• Consistency - meghli should be thick but pourable whilst it is warm (as per video).
+Meghli should be thick but pourable whilst it is warm (as per video).
 As it cools down it will thicken considerably and set into a pudding.
-Sometimes cracks will form on the skin, this is normal and will be covered by the coconut and nuts.
+Sometimes cracks will form on the skin, this is normal and will be covered by the toppings.

-• Cooking - Avoid bringing this rice pudding to a hard boil.
-Continuous stirring is required as rice flour thickens very fast and will clump if there is no motion
+Avoid bringing this rice pudding to a rapid boil.
+Continuous stirring is required to avoid clumps

 Equipment